SingularDave/DulyPowerAutomate/README.txt

 }
 ```

-Otherwise an empty list is returned.
+Otherwise, an empty list is returned.

 The code contains input validation to ensure that only valid request objects are created.